Los Angeles Complex Property Division Lawyer

-- Whether the spouses moved in and out of state, or
+- Whether the spouses moved in and out of state

-If you’re considering a divorce, you may have questions regarding your property rights.
+If you’re considering a divorce in Los Angeles, you may have questions regarding your property rights.
 Speak with a Los Angeles property division attorney at Fernandez & Karney today.
 Attorneys Steven Fernandez and Mark Karney are both Certified Family Law Specialists with over 50 years of combined experience.
 We offer a free consultation.

 The Community Property Presumption